 Northern Bloom takes up residence in the cabin either just before arriving at the Canada Pavilion or just after passing through depending on which way you’re walking.

-This picture is a little misleading I think, as the scallops appear larger in the tray on the railing than they actually are in “real life.”
+This picture may be a little misleading, as the scallops appear larger in the tray on the railing than they actually are in “real life.”
 But the two small scallops equal at least as much as one of Disney’s larger Festival scallops and this year, ours were prepared perfectly with a nice crispy sear giving way to a soft, fluffy, fork-tender interior.
 The vegetables were prepared well too and added considerable heft to the dish and the salty, meaty bacon contrasted really nicely with the earthy acidity of the vinaigrette, which is made by cooking unsalted butter until it’s brown and then pureeing it with what is likely mustard, shallots, and a sherry or cider vinegar.
-The vinaigrette also helps the bacon adhere much more easily to the scallop, adding an even more satisfying crispiness.
+The vinaigrette also helps the bacon adhere more easily to the scallop, adding an even more satisfying crispiness.
 It’s a well thought out dish with a nice variety of complex flavors – almost like a miniature meal.

 Beef Tenderloin Tips, Mushroom Bordelaise Sauce, Whipped Potatoes with Garden Vegetables — $6.75